lifedox/granular-configuration-language/README_2.md

       1. The Base Path is applied.
       2. The Base Paths for any `LazyLoadConfiguration` shared this identical immutable configuration is applied.
          - Exceptions that occur (such as `InvalidBasePathException`) are stored, so they emit for the first fetch of the associated `LazyLoadConfiguration`.
       3. `LazyLoadConfiguration` no longer holds a reference to the root object.
-If no tags depend on the root Configuration, it will be free (`!Sub` is an example of a tag that holds a reference to the root Configuration until it is run).
+If no tags depend on the root Configuration, it will be free (`!Ref` is an example of a tag that holds a reference to the root Configuration until it is run).
          - If an exception occurs, the root Configuration is unavoidable caught in the frame.
 3. **Fetching a Lazy Tag**:
    1. Upon first get of the `LazyEval` object, the underlying function is called.